 The Plugins Page

+The Plugins Page is Maxon Studio's home for the entire Red Giant and Universe plugin catalog — Studio is now your nexus to all Red Giant tools.
 Long-time Red Giant and Universe users will be familiar with the expanse of plugins offered by these two product families.
-Moreover, if you recall the Universe Dashboard, guess what.
-All those plugins and all that Dashboard content is now available through Studio's Plugins page.
-Studio is now your nexus to all Red Giant tools.
+And if you recall the Universe Dashboard, guess what: all those plugins and all that Dashboard content is now available through Studio's Plugins Page.

-The Plugins page also provides search and filtering, and category navigation.
+The Plugins Page provides its own search and filtering, and category navigation.
 Or you can scroll through the Red Giant effect categories and navigate through the thumbnails.
 We'll detail this below.

 Meet the Plugins Page

 1. The page tabs.
 (We excluded the Red Giant logo because it's just there to look cool.)
-From top to bottom, these buttons open the Discover, Plugins, Edit/Applied, and Create pages.
+From top to bottom, these buttons open the Capsules, Plugins, Edit, and Create pages.

 2. Categories.
 You can still access all of Red Giant's tools via the Effects & Presets hierarchy, like so: